-- Battery type is the nickel metal hydride battery (Ni-MH) with a 1- hour battery life, it takes about 3 hours to fully charge.
+- The battery type is the nickel-metal hydride battery (Ni-MH) with a 1- hour battery life, it takes about 3 hours to fully charge.
 Similar to the 690 battery, it provides enough time for a full cleaning cycle.

 - A Lithium-ion battery with a 1- hour lifespan that takes about 3 hours to fully charge.
 This battery is much more performant than the Ni-MH version.

 Like icing on a cake, the design is everything, people want their smart products to be functional and sleek looking.
 A classy and beautiful design will go a long way.

 Consumers prefer products that look good in their homes, especially with gadgets like robots, the aesthetics must be eye-catching and on point.

 - At 13.39 inches in diameter and 3.62 inches in height, with a weight of 7.9 pounds, this vacuum cleaner is slightly larger and covers more ground in terms of surface area.

 - In terms of size, the Roomba 690 is 13.0 inches in diameter and 3.7 inches in height, weighing 7.8 pounds.
 Its small size is a plus because this means it can easily fit in tight corners and squeeze under low furniture.

 It’s a stylish black with a melon color ring accentuating the area where the control buttons are.
 At the center is a ‘‘CLEAN’’ button colored in grey for extra visibility.
 The sides and the rear end of the surface have 4 buttons labeled: